12 Smart Remarketing Strategies for Better Advertising Campaigns

 Use your analytics to determine the best frequency options for your business campaign objectives.

-10. Remarketing Tactics: Change your ad message to non-converting targets
+10. Remarketing Strategy: Change your ad message to non-converting targets

 Target your campaigns to your non-converting visitors, but change up your message after a certain time period.
 Let’s say you’re running a remarketing campaign for 30 days.
 You’re offering a 25% discount for first time buyers.
 But, after 10 days, you notice a drop in CTRs.
 It could be that your market is now just fatigued with the same ad they’re seeing from you.
 Make a difference and create a renewed interest in your brand by changing your ad message and design.